 Accounts payable professionals know the challenges of disparate ordering and processing systems.
 Procure to pay systems connect the entire supply management and accounts payable process into one, simple-to-understand P2P process flow.

 By uniting these systems, businesses can become more efficient, save time and money, and ultimately provide better shareholder value and an improved customer experience.

-According to Raj Aggarwal, Director of Product Marketing and Analyst Relations at JAGGAER, a top 100 IT logistics provider, procure to pay is “all about getting rid of paper, automating, and getting more efficient.”
+According to Raj Aggarwal, Director of Product Marketing and Analyst Relations at JAGGAER, a top 100 IT logistics provider, the P2P cycle is “all about getting rid of paper, automating, and getting more efficient.”

 Some companies still do check cutting, invoicing, and every other purchasing process by hand, Aggarwal shares.
 “Procure to pay helps reduce errors and improve efficiency by linking the entire process under one system.”

 Sometimes referred to as purchase to pay, procure to pay is a system that combines the following functions into one process for which managers and workers use to fulfill their various functions.
 The primary functions included in the purchase to pay cycle are as follows: